substance/legacy-docs/substance/about/content.md

 # Work with us

-Do you see Substance work for your use-case?
-Contact us at info@substance.io.
+Do you see Substance fit for your business use-case?
+Contact us at [info@substance.io](mailto:info@substance.io).
 We're happy to discuss options how Substance can be integrated with your application use-cases.

 # Contribute